 A: Yes, to a degree.
-Many schools / employers will have their own "teacher housing apartments" on their campus.
+Many schools/employers will have their own "teacher housing apartments" on their campus.
 This is very convenient and you would be put in a "western style" teacher apartment.
 If you choose not to stay in the apartment provided by the school on their campus then you will need to pay for your own apartment locally.
-If the school does not have its' own apartments on campus they will typically assist you in finding a local apartment.
+If the school does not have apartments on-campus they will typically assist you in finding a local apartment.
 Most schools have liaison offices for foreign teachers that assist in this apartment location process and you will have the opportunity to view several styles in various price ranges to find something to fit your liking.
-Based on several factors, the program will also determine which cities in China that students will be able to live/work in.
+Based on several factors, the program will also determine which cities in China that students will be able to live/work.
 In the past, students have been placed in Shanghai, Shenzhen, Beijing, Nanjing and Hangzhou.
 This determination is made on a year-to-year basis, and may include fewer or additional cities than those in the past.
-[For the 2010-2011 school year students are required to live in Shanghai and Hangzhou.]
+[Starting from 2013, students are placed in Shanghai, Hangzhou, Nanjing, Kunming or their nearby cities.]

-Your employer will provide you with a western style single apartment (or a housing allowance and relocation assistance).
-Many employers have their own living quarters for their employees; others will provide you with a stipend to cover the rent of an apartment close to the school/work.
-Employers will provide assistance in shopping for and selecting an apartment that fits your needs and is within your budget.
 Many students have chosen to share a 2-bedroom or 3-bedroom apartment.
-As in the US, this is more economical, and students are able to find superior living quarters in better neighborhoods for the same amount of money if they are able to pool their resources and share an apartment.
-This is not a requirement of the program, but students are encouraged to at minimum live in proximity to other students for academic, professional and personal support (students very quickly realize the need for and benefit of close fellowship with their classmates).
+As in the U.S., this is more economical and students are able to find superior living quarters in better neighborhoods for the same amount of money if they are able to pool their resources and share an apartment.
+This is not a requirement of the program, but students are encouraged to live in proximity to other students for academic, professional and personal support (students very quickly realize the need for and benefit of close fellowship with their classmates).